shaobeichen/gradient-theme/README.md

 **Why isn't the gradient effect enabled directly?**

-Because enabling the gradient effect will modify the core files of VSCode, which will be interpreted as "damaged" by VSCode, and you may see a warning prompt when restarting the editor, but you can safely ignore this message.
+Because enabling the gradient effect will modify the core files of VSCode, which will be interpreted as "corrupted" by VSCode, and you may see a warning prompt when restarting the editor, but you can safely ignore this message.

 If you don't want to ignore the warning prompt, please consider carefully whether to use this theme.